ruby/spec/CONTRIBUTING.md

 ```

 In the above example, the method being passed is a lambda that triggers the specific conditions of the shared spec.

+### Style

+Do not leave any trailing space and follow the existing style.